op7ic/Cloud-Investigate/README.md

 # Purpose

-This project contains a set of **Terraform** and **Ansible** scripts for **AWS** and **Azure** to create a disposable, cloud-based forensic system.
+This project contains a set of **Terraform** and **Ansible** scripts for **AWS** and **Azure** to create a disposable, IaaC, cloud-based forensic system.
 The goal of this project is to provide blue teams with the ability to deploy a quick pre-configured Windows-based server to perform basic forensic investigation on various artifacts with minimal overhead.
 The system and data can be easily deleted after investigation is concluded.

 ---
 # Tools included